APCSLowell/Minesweeper/README.md

 Program Requirements
 --------------------
 1. Your minesweeper game will be a two dimensional array of buttons.
-Use constants for the number of rows and columns.
 3. Make sure all class member variables and methods are labeled appropriately as either `public` or `private`
 4. If you click on a button that contains a mine, the game ends and all the mines are displayed
 5. If you click on a button that does not contain a mine, a number appears at that location indicating the number of neighbors that DO contain mines.
 Recall that each position has at most 8 neighbors.
 Note that the buttons on the boundary have fewer than 8 neighbors.
 For example, a corner has only three neighbors.